Functional L-Optimality Subsampling for Massive Data: The FLoS Method

-Recall Assumption \ref{a5}, the number of knots is required to satisfy that $K=o(\sqrt{n})$ and $K/n^{1/(2d+1)}\rightarrow\infty$ as $n\rightarrow\infty$.
+Recall in Assumption \ref{a5}, the number of knots is required to satisfy that $K=o(\sqrt{n})$ and $K/n^{1/(2d+1)}\rightarrow\infty$ as $n\rightarrow\infty$.
 Suppose we let the order of $K$ be $n^{1/(2d)}$ in practice.
-In Algorithm \ref{al2}, the used subsample size is $L_0+L<<n$ and the computing time of the algorithm is $O(n^{1+1/(2d)}+(L_0+L)n^{1/d})$.
-And, if the full data size $n$ is very large, the time complexity $O(n^{1+1/(2d)})$ of this subsampling algorithm is much smaller than the computing time $O(n^{1+1/d})$ based on the full data.
-Thus, the Algorithm \ref{al2} can overcome the challenge from computing time.
-Algorithm \ref{al2} is also naturally suited for distributed storage and processing facilities for parallel computing.
-We can divide the full data into several subsets, simultaneously compute the $\bm{N}_i$ and optimal subsample probabilities $p_i^{\text{Lpot},\widehat{\bm{c}}^0}$ on each subset.
+In Algorithm \ref{al2}, the used subsample size is $L<<n$ and the computing time of the algorithm is $O(nK+LK^2)$.
+And, if the full data size $n$ is very large, the time complexity $O(nK)$ of this subsampling algorithm is much smaller than the computing time $O(nK^2)$ based on the full data.
+Thus, the Algorithm \ref{al2} can reduce computing time dramatically.
+Algorithm \ref{al2} is also naturally suited for distributed storage and parallel computing.
+We can divide the full data into several subsets, simultaneously compute the $\bm{N}_i$ and optimal subsample probabilities $p_i^{\mathrm{FLoS},\widehat{\bm{c}}^0}$ on each subset.
 Combining the optimal subsample probabilities of each subset, we can get the indices of a random subsample in the full data and use these indices to extract the corresponding data on each subset.

-\begin{remark} Our proposed method can be extended to the following functional linear model with multiple functional covariates:
+\begin{remark} Our proposed method can be extended to the following functional linear model with multiple functional predictors:

-where $y_i$ is the scalar response , $\bm{x}_{i}(t)=(x_{i1}(t),\cdots,x_{iM}(t))^{'}$ is a functional predictor vector defined on domain $[a,b]$, $\bm{\beta}(t)=(\beta_1(t),\cdots,\beta_M(t))^{'}$ and $\varepsilon_i$ is the noise.
+where $y_i$ is the scalar response , $\bm{x}_{i}(t)=(x_{i1}(t),\cdots,x_{iM}(t))^{T}$ is a functional predictor vector defined on domain $[a,b]$, $\bm{\beta}(t)=(\beta_1(t),\cdots,\beta_M(t))^{T}$ and $\varepsilon_i$ is the noise.
 And, the smoothing estimator for $\beta_m(t)$ is defined as

-where $\widehat{\bm{c}}=(\bm{c}_1^{'},\cdots,\bm{c}_M^{'})^{'}$ minimizes the penalized least squares
+where $\widehat{\bm{c}}=(\bm{c}_1^{T},\cdots,\bm{c}_M^{T})^{T}$ minimizes the penalized least squares